sethmlarson/socksio/docs/source/api_socks4.rst

 The only practical difference is the usage of a :class:`SOCKS4Request` versus :class:`SOCKS4Request`.

-Remember SOCKS4 allows only for IPv4 addresses, i.e. no IPv6 or domain names.
+Remember SOCKS4 allows only for IPv4 addresses and SOCKS4A supports domain names.
+Neither support IPv6.

 .. automodule:: socksio.socks4
    :members: